 Studio Ninja

 Photography-specific CRM with lead tracking, contact management, lead source tracking, and job tracking through stages (inquiry, quoted, booked, shot, delivered).
-It is not a traditional sales CRM -- no deal pipelines, no drag-and-drop boards, no lead scoring or forecasting.
+It is not a traditional sales CRM: no deal pipelines, no drag-and-drop boards, no lead scoring or forecasting.
 For photographers tracking 20-80 active jobs, the focused approach works.
+The client portal provides a branded space where clients can review quotes, sign contracts, and pay online.

 HoneyBook